rahulsamant37/RealtimeSTT/README.md

 ## Deployment Architecture

-The system can be deployed using Kubernetes for container orchestration:
+The system can be deployed using Kubernetes for container orchestration:-

 - **MCP Client**: Distributed as native application for Windows/macOS/Linux
 - **Backend Services**: Deployed as containers in Kubernetes cluster